tanin47/tanin47.github.io/_posts/2019-12-08-tests-for-timezones.md

 The lesson here is that, even if you use a timezone library, you still need to test against these unique timezones to make sure your code work correctly.

 I'm sure I'm still missing a bunch of odd cases around timezones.
 What's your horror story on working with timezones?
 What interesting timezones should we add to our tests?
-Share your stories on [Hacker News](https://news.ycombinator.com/item?id=21740675) or [Reddit](https://www.reddit.com/r/programming/comments/e85wo4/tests_for_timezones/).
+Share your stories on [Reddit](https://www.reddit.com/r/programming/comments/e85wo4/tests_for_timezones/).